sequentech/documentation/docs/general/guides/electoral-board-ceremonies/electoral-board-ceremonies.md

 ![Elections and Questions](./assets/ceremonies_dashboard.png)

+The Keys Distribution Ceremony will be available after the election is created and before the voting period has started.
+The Opening Ceremony will be available after the voting period has ended and before the tally process has started.
+After completing a ceremony, it can't be repeated.
+If the ceremonies aren't available when they should this means the feature was not correctly enabled for the election (please review the previous step on Election Creation Configuration).

 ## Keys Distribution Ceremony

 In this ceremony, each election authority will download the share of the private keys for the election and the keys will be removed from the election authority servers.
-Note that this action can only be launched if the election is configured with `election_board_ceremony` set to `true`, and that the election cannot be started before this ceremony is successfully completed.
+Note that this action can only be launched if the election is configured with the Electoral Board Ceremonies feature enabled, and that the election cannot be started before this ceremony is successfully completed.

+The ceremony will take place inside a modal, in a series of steps.
+If the modal is closed at any time, you can reopen it again and resume the ceremony.
+However,the ceremony can't be completed twice.

 In order to start the ceremony, go to the election Dashboard and click on `Launch key distribution ceremony` under the `Actions` button.
 This will launch a modal: